rickandersonaia/fswdn-logs-analysis/README.md

 table.
 It ranks the authors by page views displaying the author's name and how many page views their articles have relieved

-**Dates with greatest number of page view errors**
+**Dates with page view errors of greater than 1%**

-This is a report of the 10 days that have had the most page view errors.
+This is a report of the days that have had page view errors of greater than 1%.
 The report displayed in a list format.
 It displays the date, the error rate as a percentage of page views per error and the total error count